Fishing Knots & More

 The Blood Knot is used to join two similar size lines.
 The blood knot maintains a high portion of the line’s inherent strength and it is quick and easy to tie.
 In fly fishing it is often used when joining sections of leader together.

-How to tie a Double Paragun Knot
+Double Paragun Knot

 The Double Paragun Knot is a great knot for joining two monofilament lines.
 The two halves of the knot are tightened independently and that makes the not easy to handle.
 The lines can be of both different and similar diameters.